samdecker386/Sprint-Challenge-React-Wars/Answers.md

 1. What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

     - React JS manages interactions with the DOM and helps organize code into separate components.
+It helps solve issues that deal with building large applications that have dynamic data changes.

 2. What does it mean to think in react?